 Is all of this a lot of effort?
 Yes, but it’s worth it, says Hannah Schneider, 30, a marketing professional in Brooklyn.
 “I see it as a creative process—it’s a rare opportunity to completely design days for you and the people you travel with.
 It’s a chance to create the experience, the mood, and the kinds of memories you’ll make,” she says.
 “I literally love it.”

 The fact that this can be viewed as a kind of “creative process” might also be why we planners of the world cherish the documents so much, even long after our trips end.
-“They become souvenirs for sure,” says Dan Koday, 34, a travel writer who estimates he travels about 26 weeks out of the year, half of which he spends traveling with his husband, Yves.
+“They become souvenirs for sure,” says Dan Koday, 34, a travel writer who estimates he travels about 26 weeks out of the year, half of which he spends travelling with his husband, Yves.
 “You can sit in front of your computer looking at it thinking, this time last year I was in Provence and it was amazing.”
 Even better: Whenever Koday’s friends and family ask for recommendations, he just digs into his archive and shares them on the appropriate doc.
 That they’re kept and are so easily shareable makes them both a time capsule and a kind of guidebook.

 Of course, there are downsides to all this choreography as well.
 For starters, if you’re not even relaxing on your vacation, when are you relaxing?
 Beyond that, there’s a very fine line between a perfect plan and overplanning.
 “I really try not to overplan,” says Schneider.
 “But sometimes I do get a little too obsessive about checking everything off the list.
 I’ll catch myself feeling stress because something changes and it’s like okay, but if we don’t do this hike today like we planned will we be able to fit it in somewhere else?”
-There’s also something a little sad about losing that unknown aspect of traveling, Schloff says.
+There’s also something a little sad about losing that unknown aspect of travelling, Schloff says.
 “I do sometimes worry I’m not leaving myself open to spontaneity and may miss out on things as a result.”

 But in the end, these are all things that can be managed.
 Schloff says that she’s never actually ended a trip feeling like she missed out, because she’s relatively chill about changing plans if need be.
 And at the end of the day, the efficiency of such coordination creates makes it all worth it.
 “Is the risk of overplanning really a downside if I know that without a spreadsheet I’ll just be even more stressed?”
 Schneider asks.